2. Transforming

 mappyfile parses a Mapfile and turns it into a Abstract Syntax Tree (AST).
 The mappyfile transformer class then turns this tree into a Python dictionary.
-This provides the Python developer with a familiar data structure that can be used to edit the Mapfile further.
+Using a dictionary provides the Python developer with a familiar data structure that can be used to edit the Mapfile further - see Editing a Mapfile.

 For example taking the Mapfile below: